 Playing Culture of the Sport

-By focusing on the playing culture of the sport the court is able to establish whether the act of the defendant was in fact an integral part of the playing of the game and an inherent risk taken by all the participants in the playing of the sport, or if it was in fact unconnected with the proper playing of the sport and therefore negligent.
+Also relevant to establishing a breach of duty of care is the playing culture of the sport, and the relevance of sporting rules.
+Considering the playing culture of the sport helps the court in establishing whether the defendant’s act or conduct was, in fact, an integral part of playing the game and an inherent risk taken by all the participants in the playing of the sport – or unconnected with the proper playing of the sport, and therefore negligent.

-In order to establish whether an act was outside the playing culture of the sport the injury causing incident must be shown to be an unacceptable means of playing the sport.
-For example in the case of horse riding careless riding was held to be an inherent danger of professional horse riding and therefore an acceptable means of playing the sport.
+To establish whether the conduct or act went beyond the playing culture of the sport, it must be shown to be an unacceptable means of playing the sport.
+For example, in a case involving horse riding, careless riding was held to be an inherent danger of professional horse riding and, therefore, an acceptable means of playing the sport.

-This means that in a sport such as football a foul will often be considered as an acceptable means of playing the sport depending upon the nature of the foul.
-A stamp or a punch will not be considered an acceptable means of playing the sport but a bad tackle in certain circumstances may be.
-Again this is a test which will have to be applied on a case by case basis.
+In football, a foul will often be considered an acceptable means of playing the sport – depending on the nature of the foul.
+A stamp or a punch will not be considered an acceptable means of playing the sport, but a bad tackle in certain circumstances may be treated as reckless disregard for the victim’s safety.
+This is a test to be applied on a case by case basis.

-The final thing that needs to be proved in a claim for negligence is that the negligent act caused the injury to the claimant.
+Once a breach of duty of care has been established, it must then be proved that the negligent act caused the personal injury to the claimant.
 This will be easy to prove in the case of a sporting contest where there is direct contact between the participants.